yockgen/madani-os-builder/README.md

 #### 1. Packages

-**Description:** A list of software packages to be add in the OS build that user would like to be pre-built.
+**Description:** A list of software packages to be added in the OS build that user would like to be pre-built.
 **Example:**

 - cloud-init: Used for initializing cloud instances.